Constitution of the European Society for Environmental History (ESEH)

 4.1 Resignation: Any Member can resign from the ESEH by addressing their notice of resignation to the Treasurer.
 The person thereby ceases to be a Member at the end of the calendar year of resignation.

 4.2 Expulsion.
 The Board has the authority to expel a Member, either for failure to pay membership fees (see above 3.8) when a deadline given in a written reminder under penalty of expulsion has expired, or for serious misconduct or bringing the ESEH into disrepute.
-The decision shall be communicated to the relevant Member by first class registered post letter within 28 clear days of the decision being taken.
+The decision shall be communicated to the relevant Member by e-mail within 28 clear days of the decision being taken.
 If the Member sends a request in writing addressed to the President within 60 days of the date on which notice is sent by the Board, the decision to expel shall be considered by the next OGM of the ESEH, which shall be the final arbiter.

 4.3 Death.
 In the event of the death of a Member, membership of the ESEH ceases.
 The death, resignation or expulsion of a Member shall not entail the termination of the Society, which continues to exist among the other Members.
 Reimbursement of membership fees which have already been paid is not feasible.